Chatter up!

 Rather, it will hopefully be more about America at an uncertain and potentially dangerous time.
 It’s about institutions, what we thought were established norms and those things that are supposed to unite us rather than divide us.
 It’s about changes in how we live and organize ourselves, connections between past and present, and where we all might be headed in the shadow of something as both tragic and momentous as a global pandemic.

-Update: Take a look at this piece by David Leonhardt at the New York Times from September 2022 as an indicator of just how far things have moved, even since the beginning of the season.
+Take a look at this piece by David Leonhardt at the New York Times from September 2022 as an indicator of how far things have moved, just in the first season of this project.
 He writes:

 “Some experts remain hopeful that the growing attention in the United States to democracy’s problems can help avert a constitutional crisis here.
 Already, Donald Trump’s efforts to overturn the 2020 election failed, partly because of the refusal of many Republican officials to participate, and both federal and state prosecutors are investigating his actions.
 And while the chronic decline of majority rule will not change anytime soon, it is also part of a larger historical struggle to create a more inclusive American democracy.